Historical developments of FOKUS

 - 2014: Prof. Dr. Manfred Hauswirth becomes institute director on October 1.
 Concurrently, he becomes professor for “Open Distributed Systems” at the Technische Universität Berlin (TU Berlin).
 Prof. Popescu-Zeletin retires from his position as Director of Fraunhofer FOKUS on September 30.

-- 2015: The Executive Board of the Fraunhofer-Gesellschaft appointed Prof. Dr. Ina Schieferdecker on 1 January in the institute management of FOKUS.
+- 2015: The Executive Board of the Fraunhofer Society appointed Prof. Dr. Ina Schieferdecker on January 1 in the institute management of FOKUS.
 She heads the institute together with Prof. Dr. Manfred Hauswirth and holds parallel a professorship at the Free University of Berlin for Model-based development and quality assurance of software-based systems.